Paul Holowaty

 Paul Holowaty (born 7 March 1985) is an English actor.
-He was born in Bolton, and is probably most well known for his role as racist bully “Steven "Macki" Mackintosh” in popular soap opera Hollyoaks.
+He was born in Bolton, and is probably most well known for his role as racist bully Steven "Macki" Mackintosh in popular soap opera Hollyoaks.
 In 2010, he made his West End debut in the musical Wolfboy at the Trafalgar Studios in London.

 He made his debut on American television in 2016 appearing in NCIS.
 He is currently filming a series regular role in a new series about EDM DJs called CVNT5, written by and starring Gareth Emery.

-Coronation Street
+Career

-In 2000, he appeared in Coronation street as Sarah Platt's boyfriend Neil Fearns - he got her pregnant with daughter Bethany aged 13; but he was killed in a road accident in 2003.
+In 2000, he appeared in Coronation Street as Sarah Platt's boyfriend Neil Fearns - he got her pregnant with daughter Bethany aged 13; but he was killed in a road accident in 2003.